Wanderoooo/Skybod/README.md

 Some java SWING library code were taken from https://docs.oracle.com/javase/tutorial/uiswing/, and Stack Overflow user contributions.

+EventLog and Event classes were adapted from AlarmSystem project in course CPSC210: https://github.students.cs.ubc.ca/CPSC210/AlarmSystem

 ## Instructions for Grader

 - You can generate the first required action related to adding Xs to a Y by: